 - The sedimentary record of the terrestrialization process.

-We are also interested in supervising research students in the general fields of seawater and sediment geochemistry, particularly using isotope geochemistry to understand water and chemical budgets of the oceans, and in linking understanding of the chemistry of the modern rivers and oceans to weathering history and palaeoceanography.
+We are also interested in supervising research students in the general fields of seawater, ice core and sediment geochemistry, for example using isotope geochemistry to understand water and chemical budgets of the oceans, and in linking understanding of the chemistry of the modern rivers and oceans to weathering history and palaeoceanography.
 Studies of modern sedimentation also provide a link to understanding past ocean dynamics.

-We have well equipped laboratories with a multi-collector ICP mass-spectrometer, three solid-source and four gas-source mass spectrometers, atomic-emission spectrometer, ICP-MS, C-H-N analyzer, atomic absorption, Sedigraph, a coulter counter, magnetic susceptibility, X-radiography, cathodoluminescence.
+We have well equipped laboratories with two multi-collector ICP mass-spectrometers, two solid-source and eight gas-source mass spectrometers, atomic-emission spectrometer, high-resolution ICP-MS, C-H-N analyzer, atomic absorption, Sedigraph, a coulter counter, magnetic susceptibility, X-radiography, cathodoluminescence.
+Our ice core studies are collaborative with the British Antarctic Survey, also in Cambridge.
 Thus, we offer topics which incorporate training in geochemical and sedimentological techniques, into research on major current problems in global change and global biogeochemical cycles.